vincentl2023/RefundRangers/README.md

 - **LoadBalancer Website** - http://alb-test-317635422.us-east-2.elb.amazonaws.com/index.html
 - **Working Website** - http://www.refundrangers.com
 # Instructions for setting up RDS and EC2 instances
+## You can now use terraform to create an RDS using the rds.tf code.
 ## Restore RDS instance from snapshot

 1. Go to AWS Management Console and navigate to RDS service.